Aerobic treatment systems - LUCAS® systems for wastewater treatment

 - Sequencing Batch Reactor (LUCAS® Cyclic Activated Sludge)

-- Carrousel oxidation system (LUCAS® Carrousel)
+- Carousel oxidation system (LUCAS® Carousel)

 - Extended Aeration System (LUCAS® Extended Aeration)